About Benjamin Gordon

 Prior to 3PLex, Benjamin led strategy projects in transportation and technology at Mercer Management Consulting, where he developed one of the first e-marketplace strategies for a logistics client.

-Benjamin Gordon is a recognized expert on the supply chain sector, and has been quoted extensively by national media including The New York Times, Business Week, ABC, Lehrer New Hour, Journal of Commerce, Transport Topics, Supply Chain Management Quarterly, and Traffic World.
+Benjamin Gordon is a recognized expert on the supply chain sector, and has been quoted extensively by national media including The New York Times, Business Week, ABC, Lehrer New Hour, Logistics Management, Journal of Commerce, Transport Topics, Supply Chain Management Quarterly, and Traffic World.
 Benjamin has been a featured speaker at the Council of Supply Chain Management Professionals (CSCMP), NASSTRAC, the Transportation Intermediaries Association (TIA), AMB, the International Warehousing and Logistics Association (IWLA), and other industry events.
 Benjamin served for several years as Chairman of the 3PL Summit.
 In addition, Benjamin leads the annual BGSA Supply Chain conference, the largest annual conference for CEOs from all segments of the global supply chain.
 Benjamin has also served as Chairman of the Palm Beach Chapter of the Young Presidents Organization (YPO).

 Benjamin is an active civic leader who is committed to giving back to the community.
 As founder and chairman of GesherCity, he boosted young adult volunteerism, expanding the organization to over 100,000 members in twenty locations.
 Benjamin has also served on the Boards of several non-profit groups, including the Palm Beach United Way, the Palm Beach Federation, the Palm Beach YPO, the JCCA, the Middle East Forum, and various other community organizations.